superd0ll/pixelart/README.md

 >> Choose a color.
 >> Click a cell in the grid to fill that cell with the chosen color.

-The primary task in this project the implementation of the makeGrid() function, that dynamically creates a grid that the user can interact with.
+The primary task in this project is the implementation of the makeGrid() function, that dynamically creates a grid that the user can interact with.